Center for Study of Science, Technology and Policy: The eARTh Climate Fellowship

+programme began in January 2024 and ended in September 2024.
+The selected fellows attended periodical offline sessions and worked on their artistic outputs, which were displayed during the second eARTh event held in October 2024.

 Funding

 CSTEP is registered under Section 25 of the Companies Act, 1956 and receives grants from national and international foundations, industry trusts, and governments.

 It has received grants from foundations such as the International Development Research Centre (IDRC), OAK Foundation, Rohini & Nandan Nilekani Philanthropies, World Bank, United Nations Development Programme, the Bill and Melinda Gates Foundation, and many others.

 Policy influence

 It has been involved in a number of policy projects in collaboration with the Indian government as well as national and international organizations such as the Gates Foundation, IBM, Bureau of Energy Efficiency, and the Planning Commission.

 Collaborative projects

 CSTEP has also collaborated with other organizations on various projects.
 It was one of the Indian organizations which participated in SERIIUS, a joint clean energy development program established by the Government of India and the US Department of Energy, as well as multiple projects with the European Union.